It’s 10:30 a.m. on a Tuesday and the Facebook commenters want me to go fuck myself.

 Milo hadn’t called for blood outright, but the angry mob showed up anyway.

-The sound you hear when you kick the hornet’s nest in Milo-land is an angry crescendo of bees in Fred Perry polos, crawling out of their social media honeycombs to sling insults about how your full name sounds like two cheeses alongside more venomous darts about your intellect, your body and your career.
+The sound you hear when you kick the hornet’s nest in Milo-land is an angry crescendo of bees in Fred Perry polos, crawling out of their social media hives to sling vague insults about “fake news” alongside more personal and venomous darts about your intellect, your body and your career.

-Yiannopoulos has 2.3 million followers on Facebook, and after he posted my email, the swarm infiltrated my Twitter and my Facebook inbox too.
-A few stragglers found their way into my Instagram comments.
+Yiannopoulos has 2.3 million followers on Facebook, and after he posted my email, the swarm infiltrated my Twitter and Facebook inboxes, with a few stragglers burrowing their way into my Instagram comments.

 The bad news, though, is that his followers seem to be taking his lead.
 Beneath the screengrab of our email exchange, one commenter wrote, “His minions are emailing her at this very moment, detailing how they’re going to rape her.”